ODBC Configuration and Connection Parameters¶

 If the connecting application does not provide the required credentials, the driver interactively prompts for the information.

-Specifies the domain name for your account provided to you by Snowflake in the form of:
+Specifies the full domain name for your account (provided by Snowflake).

 There is no need to change the default